autumoswitzerland/autumo-beetroot/doc/running.md

 	```

 	Pressing `CTRL-C` also works as a stop signal for the server.
+	or example JNDI c
 All batch files and shell scripts are located in the `bin` directory.

 ## Servlet Web Containers

-autumo BeetRoot, starting with version 3.2.0, uses the Servlet 6.1 API (part of [Jakarta EE 11](https://jakarta.ee/specifications/platform/11/) along with HTTP/1.1, both of which are stable and well-established standards.
+autumo BeetRoot, starting with version [3.2.0](https://github.com/autumoswitzerland/autumo-beetroot/releases/tag/v3.2.0), uses the Jakarta EE specification for servlets ([Jakarta EE 11](https://jakarta.ee/specifications/platform/11/)) along with HTTP/1.1, both of which are stable and well-established standards.
 It requires Java 17 as a minimum version, a necessary update to eliminate several security vulnerabilities (CVEs) that were tied to Java 11 due to dependencies on certain libraries.

-For the latest WebLogic version 15.1, the Servlet API 5.0 is still required, and the delivered WebLogic package exceptionally includes this version.
+For the latest WebLogic version 15.1, Servlet API 5.0 is still required, and beetRoot is fully compatible with this API version.
+In addition, beetRoot also runs with Servlet API 6.0 and 6.1 on Tomcat and Jetty.

-**Note**: It is mandatory to run the beetRoot application extracted from its web container distribution archives (Tomcat and Jetty extract them automatically).
-This also allows you to make changes on the fly to HTML templates and model configurations (e.g., `columns.cfg` for each entity).
+**Note**: The beetRoot application must be run in its extracted form from the web container distribution archives (Tomcat and Jetty perform extraction automatically).
+This also allows you to apply on-the-fly changes to HTML templates and model configurations (e.g., `columns.cfg` for each entity).
+For WebLogic, an open-directory (staging) deployment is mandatory.

 The following web containers are supported.